Search

 Back to top

-• Do not run a sling through a pair of eye bolts – it will reduce the effective angle of lift and will put more strain on the rigging.
+• Do not run a sling through a pair of eye bolts—this will reduce the effective angle of lift and put more strain on the rigging.

 • Do not force the slings through eye bolts.
 This force may alter the load and the angle of loading.